 Next to each variable name, the codebook page gives the column locations in parentheses.
-(For example, in the Webdoc screen capture above, the column location for MARSTAT is 21 on the female respondent file.)
-These are primarily relevant if you wish to read in only selected variables from the ASCII data files.
-Program statements for SAS, Stata, and SPSS are provided on the NSFG webpage to read in each of the three NSFG data files for 2013-2015, including statements to assign appropriate variable and value labels.
+(For example, in the Webdoc screen capture above, the column location for MARSTAT is 28 on the female respondent file.)

 Question Text:

 Question text is either the actual question wording for a raw, asked question in the interview or the description of a computed, recode, or intermediate variable.
 The wording of the survey question is shown in the codebook for "raw" variables and is preceded by the question number.
 Any question wording variants are presented, sometimes in collapsed form.
 For computed variables (computed as part of the programmed survey instrument or in post-processing), the "question text" is the same as the variable's short description seen in the File Indexes (Appendix 1), except that the "Flow Check" number has been included from the CAPI Reference Questionnaire (CRQ) where the computed variable was defined.
 For example, "(Computed in Flow Check E-13b)" indicates that the variable is defined in Section E, Flow Check E-13b.
 CRQs can be consulted to see these flow checks and the specifications for defining each computed variable.
 For recodes and intermediate variables (variables not represented in the questionnaires), the question text corresponds to the variable's short description from the Recode Specifications (see Appendix 3).